+TITLE: FINAL PAYMENT OF BILLS FOR 2006-2007

+NUMBER: REF-3640.0

+ISSUER: Betty Ng, Controller

+DATE: April 4, 2007

+PURPOSE: To ensure all 2006-2007 fiscal year expenditures are charged appropriately, Accounts

+Payable Branch requires approved invoices and online receiving for deliveries made or services rendered during the 2006-2007 school year be completed and accepted in the system NO LATER THAN 4:30 P.M., JUNE 29, 2007.
+Receivers (RCs) entered after this date and

+Local District Superintendents

+Principals

+Secretaries

+Assistants

+Local District Support Directors Administrators

+School Administrative

-TITLE: FINAL PAYMENT OF BILLS FOR 2005-2006 ROUTING Local District Superintendents Local District Support NUMBER: REF-1606.1 ISSUER: Betty Ng, Controller Accounting and Disbursements Division Directors Administrators Principals Secretaries DATE: April 19, 2006 PURPOSE: To insure all 2005-2006 fiscal year expenditures are charged appropriately, the Accounts Payable Branch requires that invoices and online receiving for deliveries made, or services rendered during the 2005-2006 school year, be completed NO LATER THAN 4:30 P.M., JUNE 30, 2006 .
-Receivers accepted in GUI/EZ DOC (IFS) after June 30, 2006, 4:30 p.m. will be charged against 2006-2007 fiscal year funds without exception .
-MAJOR CHANGES: As a result of the District's Annual Financial and Compliance Audit, policy information is provided on the online receipt of materials or services.
-Recent financial audit findings identified violations of "g accounting practices" which prohibits the online receipt services prior to actual delivery by vendor.
-This referen all schools and offices must not indicate that materials on "received" in GUI/EZ DOC (IFS) until materials or serv performed or delivered.
-Violations of District policy and accounting practices will be forwarded to O.I.G. for frau of materials and ce guide reiterates that service has been ice has actually been generally accepted GUIDELINES: To enable the Accounts Payable Branch to process payments more promptly, locations are encouraged to process online receivers immediately after the ordered items are delivered or services are rendered.
-This procedure helps stabilize the volume of documents to be processed in the branch over a longer period of time.
-Accordingly, this practice leads to a manageable work level that Accounts Payable staff will take on in the month of June as well as throughout the fiscal year.
-Payments to vendors utilizing 2005-2006 funds will be proc online receiver and the vendor invoice are presented by June Orders showing a received amount entered in GUI/EZ DOC prior, but for which no invoice is available, will be ACCRU 2006 Funds).
-Upon receipt of a properly dated invoice, pays and charged to 2005-2006 accrued funds. e 30, 2006.
-Purchase (IFS) as of June 30 or ED (charged to 2005-
+time will be charged against 2007-2008 fiscal year funds, without exception.

+GUIDELINES: To enable Accounts Payable Branch to process payments promptly and to minimize the problems associated with the conversion of open purchase orders (POs) to SAP, schools and offices are encouraged to process online receivers immediately after the ordered items are received.
+This will help stabilize the volume of documents to be processed in the branch over a longer period of time.
+Accordingly, this practice leads to a manageable work level that Accounts Payable staff will take on in the month of June, as well as throughout the fiscal year.

+Payments to vendors utilizing 2006-2007 funds will be processed when both the online receiver and the vendor invoice are submitted by June 29, 2007.
+Purchase orders showing a received amount online but with no invoice, will be accrued (charged to 2006-2007 funds).
+Upon receipt of a properly dated invoice, payments will be processed and charged to 2006-2007 accrued funds.
+Online reporting of the receipt of materials or services prior to actual delivery is a violation of District policy and may result in disciplinary action being taken against the site Administrator.
+The accrual procedures are not to be used to hold onto funding from one fiscal year to another.
-INSTRUCTIONS: The following is a list of the required documentation for complete or partial payments and/or accrual of all Purchase Orders, except Purchase Orders using

-Budget Fund Object Codes 5801, 5802, 5710, 5140, 5150, 5197, and PCCS Purchase Orders issued for Professional Services/Contracts:
+INSTRUCTIONS: The following is a list of the required documentation for complete or partial payments and/or accrual of all purchase orders, except purchase orders using funding lines with object codes 5801, 5802, 5710, 5140, 5150, 5196, and PCCS purchase orders issued for professional services contracts: